 It is rare for soft-tissue sarcoma to begin in the bone, but when it does, it can cause different types of cancer, such as:

 Fibrosarcoma.
-This type of soft tissue sarcoma is also more common among adults, particularly during middle age.
-It most often begins in the thighbone.
+This type of soft-tissue sarcoma is also more common among adults, particularly during middle age.

 Cancer that has spread to the bone

-This section contains information about primary bone sarcoma, which is cancer that begins in the bone.
-In general, primary bone sarcoma is uncommon.
-It is much more common for other cancers, such as breast, lung, or prostate cancers, to spread to the bone.
 Cancer that started in another area of the body and has spread to the bone is called metastatic cancer, not bone cancer or bone sarcoma.
+While this section contains information about primary bone sarcoma, which is cancer that begins in the bone, it is much more common for other cancers, such as breast, lung, or prostate cancers, to spread to the bone.
 For example, lung cancer that has spread to the bone is called metastatic lung cancer.

 For information about cancer that has started in another part of the body and spread to the bone, please see the information for that type of cancer or read a fact sheet about when cancer spreads to the bone (PDF).